Research

 Current research:

-The project combines a large-N analysis based on newly collected data on international criminal justice processes globally between 1989 and 2024 with case study research on the Myanmar conflicts.
-The case study is based on interviews with civil society actors involved in the documentation of international crimes for prosecution.
+The project combines a large-N analysis based on newly collected data on international criminal justice processes globally between 1989 and 2023 with a case study research on Burma/Myanmar.

 Teaching:

-I teach at the Bachelor level on the causes and dynamics of civil wars.
+I teach at the Bachelor level on the causes and dynamics of civil wars as well as on the links between natural resources, the environment, and armed conflicts.